CAS to hear Manchester City appeal against Champions League ban in June | Goal.com

 Manchester City’s appeal against the club's two-year Champions League ban will be heard by the Court of Arbitration for Sport on June 8-10.

-UEFA handed down the punishment, which includes a €30 million fine (£25m/$33m), to the Premier League giants in February for breaching Financial Fair Play rules.
+UEFA handed down the punishment, which includes a €30 million fine (£25m/$33m), to the Premier League champions in February for breaching Financial Fair Play rules.

 The Adjudicatory Chamber of UEFA's Club Financial Control Body (CFCB) found City guilty of "overstating its sponsorship revenue" between 2012 and 2016.